Lombiq/Helpful-Extensions/Readme.md

 Gives all external links the `target="_blank"` attribute.

+### Workflows

+Adds useful Workflows activities such as the `GenerateResetPasswordTask` that can be used to generate a reset password token to a Workflow context~~~~.

 ## Contributing and support

 Bug reports, feature requests, comments, questions, code contributions and love letters are warmly welcome.
 You can send them to us via GitHub issues and pull requests.
 Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.